Sign Up For Special Offers & Exclusive Content

 The content of your diet is entirely your choice.
 Ideally you’d have a good balance of proteins, carbs, fats, fibres, and sugars, but that’s level two.
 Level three is where you’d start to get even more granular, choosing the best possible food sources to get a good balance of micronutrients, or vitamins and minerals.

 Mastering Level one by controlling your calories is your first priority.
-This might sound simple, but if it were then I’d be out of a job!
 Know that this process involves weeding out old, unhelpful thoughts and behaviours, and learning new, more helpful habits.
 It’s a trial and error process, so be patient with yourself.
-For the quickest results, I’d strongly recommend working with a professional who can coach you on both nutrition and mindset, so that you can avoid taking any health risks, and also build better behaviours for life.
+For the quickest results, We'd strongly recommend working with a professional who can coach you on both nutrition and mindset, so that you can avoid taking any health risks, and also build better behaviours for life.

 What's A Healthy Calorie Deficit For Fast Weight Loss?